perladvent/perldotcom/content/article/_pub_2011_03_facebook-authentication-with-perl-and-facebookgraph.md

 NOTE: I know it's called a postback, but for whatever reason Facebook does the `POST` as a `GET`.

-Facebook's postback passes an authorization codeâa sort of temporary password.
+Facebook's postback passes an authorization code—a sort of temporary password.
 Use that code to ask Facebook for an access token (like a session id).
 An access token allows you to request information from Facebook *on behalf of the user*, so all of those steps are,